Enpass vs 1Password: which takes the lead?

 Encryption

-As for Enpass, it encrypts your data with 256-bit AES coupled with 100,000 rounds of PBKDF2-HMAC-SHA512 using SQLCipher.
+As for the Enpass review, the provider encrypts your data with 256-bit AES coupled with 320,000 rounds of PBKDF2-HMAC-SHA512 using SQLCipher.
 Simply put, this should help shield your data from even the most serious assaults like brute force and side-channel attacks.

 Additionally, both password managers were built on zero-knowledge architecture.
-This means that the content of your vault is accessible only to you.
+This means that the content of your vault is visible only to you.

 Overall, both 1Password and Enpass won’t disappoint when it comes to strong encryption.